 - Visualize the ideal pick-up/drop-off procedure and then form a team to work out the details (including grace and courtesy lessons for all staff members)

-- Read our Things to Consider handout for ideas on how to overcome common classroom challenges
+- Read our Guide to Normalization handout for ideas on how to overcome common classroom challenges

 - Make daily 15-minute formal, seated observations mandatory for every classroom teacher (remind everyone that they get paid to sit still for 15-minutes every day!!!)